-You must complete your grant/project by the end date designated in your grant agreement Following the grant/project period, an evaluation period of 60 days will commence.
+You must complete your grant/project by the end date designated in your grant agreement.
+Following the grant/project period, an evaluation period of 60 days will commence.
 A no-cost grant extension up to one year (12 months) from the original grant agreement end date may be considered in exceptional circumstances (subject to performance).
-An extension must be confirmed and approved by the AKF Secretariat in writing.
-A grant agreement amendment must also be agreed and signed by the grantee and AFK Secretariat.
+An extension must be confirmed and approved by the AKF Secretariat in writing before the grant end date.
+A grant agreement amendment must also be agreed and signed by the grantee and AKF Secretariat.

-Eligibility criteria
+4. Eligibility criteria